innopolis-devops/labs/README.md

 1. Launch the app while the environment is activated using `python time.py`
 2. App wil be dispatched at http://127.0.0.1:5000
+3. There is /visits endpoint, it shows time of previous accesses to root endpoint.

 ## Unit testing